 Amazon provides documentation on the various AWS computing services; in particular, documentation for the specific AWS products we use is linked below, for reference only (not required reading, because the project instructions should provide enough information or links thereto):

 NOTE: As previously stated, you should minimize your use of AWS in order to save money.
 After finishing the Pig tutorial, you should avoid using a cluster until you have tested your code locally against the smaller datasets.

-The following instructions assume you are working on a Linux computer in the undergrad labs using a bash terminal.
+The following instructions assume you are working on a Linux computer in the undergrad labs using a Bash shell window.

-In the commands shown below, a '%' sign before a command means it is supposed to be run on the AWS master node (after ssh-ing into it) while '$' means your local computer (attu or a lab Linux machine).
+In the commands referenced below, a '%' sign before a command means it is supposed to be run on the AWS master node (after ssh-ing into it) while '$' means your local computer (attu or a lab linux machine).
 That is:

 # cmd to be run on the AWS master node after ssh-ing into it. % ls # cmd to be run on the local computer $ ls

 $ cd project4 $ tar -xzf pigtutorial.tar.gz $ tar -xzf hadoop-0.18.3.tar.gz